ArmaghanSarvar/Classical-Search-Algorithms/README.md

 implementation of graph and tree search algorithms to find the path to the goal

 in this project you can find below algorithms for solving the Romania Map problem(getting from Arad to Bucharest)-
-### source book: Artificial intelligence a modern approah - russell
+### source book: Artificial intelligence a modern approach - russell
 * BFS
 * Unlimited DFS
 * Depth Limited DFS